noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 });
 ```

-With this approach, it gets easier to see that you often need to test the same behavior twice or more in for the same component.
-In other words: in some other series of 'Given' and 'When'.
+With this approach, it is easier to see that you often need to test the same behavior more than once for the same component.
+In other words, in another series of 'Given' and 'When'.

-This is where this last method gets handy, and this is why I use it very often.
+This is where this method is handy, and why I use it very often.

 ## Conclusion

 Let's summarize with some best practices.

-**DO** Use arrow functions by default!
-It makes it clear that the Mocha contexts shouldn't be used in your project (most of the time, at least)!
+**DO** Use arrow functions by default.
+It makes it clear that the Mocha contexts shouldn't be used in your project (probably most of the time!)

-**DO** Check if YAGNI before anything, every time!
+**DO** Check if YAGNI before anything, every time.

-**DON'T** Write shared behaviors every time you feel like it.
-> You don't need to write a shared behavior as often as you may think!
+**DON'T** Write shared behaviors without thinking about it carefully.
+You probably don't need to write a shared behavior as often as you may think!

-**DO** use closures if you don't need to use a shared behavior in another file straight away
+**DO** use closures if you don't need to use a shared behavior in another file straight away.

-**DO** define a lambda for each test in another file if you don't need to define a whole set of tests in the same order with the same description
+**DO** define a lambda for each test in another file, if you don't need to define a whole set of tests in the same order with the same description.

-> **DON'T** use a higher-order function for those if there is less than 2 or 3 tests for a same "scope"
+**DON'T** use a higher-order function if there are less than 2 or 3 tests for a same "scope."

-**DO** define your shared behavior with its before, beforeEach, after and afterEach in one big lambda function if your pre and post conditions are always the same for this behavior
+**DO** define your shared behaviors with the 'before', 'beforeEach', 'after' and 'afterEach' in one big lambda function if your pre- and post- conditions are always the same for this behavior.

-**DON'T** use the Mocha "contexts" if one of the previous, simpler approaches is applicable
+**DON'T** use the Mocha "contexts" if one of the simpler approaches is applicable.

-Finally, here is a flowchart to help you make the right decision every time:
+Last but not least, here is a flowchart to help you make the right decision every time:

 ![flowchart](./charts/decision.flowchart.svg)

-> **Have any other idea permitting to define good shared behaviors?
-Any feedback or question about the one I have shown here?**
+> **Do you have other ideas for defining good shared behaviors?
+Any feedback or questions about the one I have shown here?**
-> **Leave a comment below, give me a sign on Twitter @noel_mace #WebOnFIRE or open an issue on Github!**
+> **Leave a comment below, tweet at me @noel_mace #WebOnFIRE, or open an issue on Github**